yessiest/SuppaBot/README.md

 </details>

-However, if you are willing to contribute for some reason particular reason, be it your will to feel free to do anything you like to and send a pull request afterwards.
+However, if you are willing to contribute for some reason particular reason, be it your will to fix the code or fix a typo in the readme or something else, feel free to do anything you like to and send a pull request afterwards.

 ## Versioning conventions